 The Rifugio Boccalatte-Piolti 2803 m (C.A.I.
 Club Alpino Italiano) was originally named Refuge Grandes Jorasses (it's still marked in this way on some maps) and is located on the way to the Normal route up that summit.
 The hut is dedicated to Gabriele Boccalatte and Mario Piolti from Torino, two alpinists fallen on the South Face of the Aiguille de Triolet in the year 1938.

 The first wooded structure was built on the present site in the year 1881, then a stone structure was built in the 1930s.
 A tin roof and wooden walls were installed in 1984 and in 2001 the building was equipped with solar power and the kitchen was rebuilt.
 Most routes on the Grandes Jorasses including the Rochefort traverse, the North Face routes, and the East Face routes pass the hut on either ascent or descent.

-The place where the refuge is located was identified in 1864 by Edward Whymper, who was trying to reach the summit of the Grandes Jorasses with his guides.
-In reason of the strategic position of the place and the magnificent panorama it was soon built in the year 1881 and was thus one of the first refuges on the Italian side of the Mont Blanc massif.
+The place where the refuge is located was identified in the year 1864 by Edward Whymper, who was trying to reach the summit of the Grandes Jorasses with his guides.
+In reason of the strategic position of the place and the magnificent panorama the hut was soon built in the year 1881 and was thus one of the first refuges on the Italian side of the Mont Blanc massif.
 Initially entirely in wood, it was built with stone walls in the 1930s, and has since been renovated several times: in 1944, in 1984 and in 2016.

 Situation: Grandes Jorasses, Courmayeur municipality (AO), Val Ferret, 2803 m.